 When you’re pregnant with your first baby, the idea of giving birth can be a nebulous concept, like embarking on a cross-country trip without a map.
 For many first-time mothers, it’s easy to worry or fear birth as it’s hard to know exactly what to expect.
 And when an experience is so often described as “transformational,” it’s tough to truly define.
 So we asked some fellow mamas to share what surprised them most about giving birth for the first time.
 Here’s what we found out.

 What to know about giving birth for the first time: Advice from real moms

 “I was surprised by the bleeding after birth.
 I know now that it’s normal, but it kind of freaked me out at the time.” —Rachael

 Most women bleed for about six weeks after they have a baby.
-It starts out like a heavy period.
+The lochia, as it’s known, starts out like a heavy period.

 2. Every birth is different